FishTaixian/FishTaixian/README.md

 <h2>Hello, my name is TaiXian</h2>
 <br />
 I'm a little coder.
-I'm form China.
+I'm from China.
 I'm a student now.<br />
 This is my git account,I want use code to create a beautful net world.<br />
 uh...although my programming experience is poor.<br />
 <del>NOT ONLY PROGRAMMING EXPERIENCE BUT ALSO ENGLISH.</del><br />